apache/parquet-format/CONTRIBUTING.md

 The Parquet PMC aims to do releases of the format package only as needed when new features are introduced.
 If multiple new features are being proposed simultaneously some features might be consolidated into the same release.
-Guidance is provided below on when implementations should enable features added to the specification.
-Due to confusion in the past over Parquet versioning it is not expected that there will be a 3.x release of the specification in the foreseeable future.
+Guidance is provided below on when implementations should enable features introduced by new specification versions.

+The Parquet Format versioning follows [SemVer](http://semver.org/) from release 3.0 onwards.
+Every forward incompatible change added to the specification requires a major version bump (e.g. new encodings, new compression algorithms, new page layouts, structural changes to the footer, etc).
+Forward compatible changes (e.g. new logical types and sort orders) will be released as minor version changes.

+Versions 2.x.x did not follow SemVer.

 ### Compatibility and Feature Enablement